kevindavee/erc721-poc/README.md

-# Basic Sample Hardhat Project
+# Basic ERC-721 Contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+Extending capability of basic ERC-721 with:
+- list and unlist token for sale
+- buyer can directly buy the token without needed an approval from the owner if the token is listed.

 Try running some of the following tasks: